 I have many layers of gratitude for what I did and didn’t experience.
 I held (almost) full employment, didn’t dance with COVID, fully vaccinated, and the one family member who had COVID managed to have few symptoms.

 My experience was fortunate, and the discomfort was mild.

 A robust shout-out to the modern-day hermit lifestyle.
-Home-cooking is 99% of my meals, I rarely shop, and have a less than dazzling social life which has sheltered my monk-like lifestyle from the ravages of the pandemic.
+Home-cooking is 99% of my meals, I rarely shopping, and have a less than dazzling social life has sheltered my monk-like lifestyle from the ravages of the pandemic.

 As an annoying optimist, I turned canceled discomfort into motivation.
 I use it as a reminder that anything, literally anything, from civil unrest to catastrophic pandemics to blistering wildfires can happen.
 In a year.
 In one country.